devfahad/books-library-using-react/README.md

 # books-library-using-react
-This is a small react app which renders the books that are available in a fake REST API server along with CRUD and other features
+This is a small react app which renders list of books that are available in a fake REST API server along with CRUD and other features

+- Run the jsonserver file using this command at port 3000:

+		npm run json:server

+- Run the books-app using this command at port != 3000:

+		npm start